Chester-Southwood/Youtube-Downloader/README.md

 -----
 ### **Bugs/TODOS**:
 * **BUG**
-  * Error was found using a dependent library when attempting to retreive urls from a playlist with chinese characters.
-Some (not all) chinese/foreign characters can cause a exception to be thrown.
-A possible workaround is creating helper functions to use instead with cheerio to retrieve the urls instead.
+  * Error was found using a dependent library when attempting to retreive urls from a playlist, playlists that are over 100 videos throw a exception.
+A possible workaround is creating helper functions to use instead of library, using cheerio to retrieve the urls instead.
 The owner of the library has been notified of the found issue.